'Business as we know it has really changed': College admissions offices turn to technology to reach prospective students

 “It’s unfortunate that we have to miss out on the opportunity that a lot of other people got because of this virus,” Rich said.
 “Now we can’t go out and see these colleges with our own experience and it’s hard to know what we want to do, what we’re going to study and where we want to go if you can’t go out and look at these colleges.”

 Gil Villanueva, the admissions dean at the University of Richmond, said his office is ramping up its efforts to reach students online, specifically on Instagram while also offering a virtual open house that will include a “fireside chat” with President Ronald Crutcher.
-UR was able to hold two regional receptions for admitted students before the coronavirus’ spread, Villanueva said.
+UR was able to hold two regional receptions for admitted students before the spread of the coronavirus, Villanueva said.

 “The business as we know it has really changed,” he said.
 “What has not changed is really our goals — we certainly intend to enroll the most talented and diverse class that we can.”